zanhecht/AccessControl/README.md

 > > This mode can only be entered when connected via serial monitor (or via
 > > bluetooth).
 Enter a slot number from the list to delete the code.
 > >
-> > If the slot number is valid, the code will be deleted and a confirmaion
+> > If the slot number is valid, the code will be deleted and a confirmation
 > > will be shown on the serial output.
 Otherwise, an error message will be
 > > shown.
 > >